Herald Sun: African gangs moral panic

 Following fighting at the 2016 Moomba Festival in Melbourne, the paper embarked on a 32-month campaign employing racialised language attacking supposed African gangs in the city.
-Civic and state leaders, community members and the police denied that any such gangs existed, but the paper published 130 articles over a two year period featuring the words "Sudanese" and "gang", and 173 (including 37 editorials) mentioning "Apex" a supposed gang for which little evidence existed.
+Civic and state leaders, community members and the police denied that any such gangs existed, but the paper published 130 articles over a two-year period featuring the words "Sudanese" and "gang", and 173 (including 37 editorials) mentioning "Apex" a supposed gang for which little evidence existed.
 The racialising and criminalising coverage of African Australians increased racism against this group and created many problems for the community.
 The Herald Sun's intense focus on criminality in the Sudanese Australian community, out of all proportion from its real scale, has been described by academics as playing a key role in fomenting a moral panic.

 Cartoon of Serena Williams

-Following Serena Williams' claim of sexist behaviour by umpire Carlos Ramos at the 2018 U.S. Open women's final, the Herald Suns cartoonist Mark Knight drew an illustration of the match which was described as sexist and racist.
-In the cartoon, Williams is shown to have smashed her racket whilst a baby's dummy lays on the floor.
+Following Serena Williams's claim of sexist behaviour by umpire Carlos Ramos at the 2018 U.S. Open women's final, Herald Sun cartoonist Mark Knight drew an illustration of the match which was described as sexist and racist.
+In the cartoon, Williams is shown to have smashed her racket whilst a baby's dummy lies on the floor.
 Knight's illustration has been compared by some, including the political cartoonist and Washington Post columnist Michael Cavna, to illustrations popular during the Jim Crow era in the United States.
 Knight was also accused of making Williams' Japanese opponent, Naomi Osaka, appear as a "white woman".
 Following this, there was significant condemnation of both the Herald Sun and Knight for the use of this image by the author J. K. Rowling and Jesse Jackson amongst others.
-The Herald Sun defended its decision to publish the cartoon; and, two days after its initial publication, the cartoon was reprinted in part along with a series of other illustrations by Knight on its front page under the caption "WELCOME TO PC WORLD."
+The Herald Sun defended its decision to publish the cartoon; and, two days after its initial publication, the cartoon was reprinted in part along with a series of other illustrations by Knight on its front page under the caption "Welcome To PC World."